HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/installconfig/helm.md

 <!--# Install Volt MX Go via installers-->
-# Install Domino REST API using Helm Charts
+# Run Domino REST API using Helm Charts

 The procedure guides you on running Domino REST API using helm charts on a Kubernetes platform, such as OpenShift.